chrisleerod/zogo-app/README.md

 I do think there could be a better solution created for the grid system I have in place.

-Thing I wanted to explore, if given more time:
+Things I wanted to explore, if given more time:
 - Skeleton Loader
 - Repo sort functionality (popularity, language, etc.)
 - "Home" page